carolinehermans/devfest-p5-workshop/README.md

 ### Note: There is way more to learn about p5.js than I can possibly pack into 30 minutes!
-The website is incredible and has TONS of wonderful examples and references to help you explore.
 After today, I hope you'll all have the tools to go continue exploring the wonderful world of creative coding.

 - [p5.js Reference](https://p5js.org/reference/)
 - [p5.js Example Projects](https://p5js.org/examples/)